- Laser Treatments

 Now, what is it that makes them different?
 While they all contain HA, each gel is specifically designed with HA particles of different sizes.
 This feature makes each better for use in certain areas of the face.
 For example, a large particle HA gel is better for plumping cheeks than a small particle HA gel, which is better for giving a more natural-looking, fuller lips.
 Product “families” (i.e. Restylane versus Juvederm) also tout their own unique method of “cross-linking”, which is how the individual particles of HA are bound together.
 This stabilizes them, making some last longer than others, but it also helps give each product its own consistency.
 This too makes each one better suited for its intended task (again, think lips versus cheeks).

 There are a couple of big-name “families” of products out there.
 Juvederm and Restylane are the main two, so let’s talk about them first.
 We will list them in order of “thickest” to “thinnest” and give you the problem area that the FDA has approved each for use.

 The Juvederm “family” of products is made by Allergan.
 First introduced in 2006, it has grown steadily since that time.
 Each of these products contains lidocaine for added comfort during injection and the designation “XC” was added when this change was made.

 An experienced injector will have his or her go-to products that they discuss with you at your consultation.
-Many times, injectors have seen first-hand the differences between these products and how they work and will use that information to estimate which one would be best for you have given your specific facial features and volume correction needs.
-You may certainly research your options, but only a trained and qualified injector can really tell you which one is just right for you.
+Many times, injectors have seen first-hand the differences between these products.
+How they work and will use that information to estimate which one would be best for you.
+Have given your specific facial features and volume correction needs.
+You may certainly research your options.
+But only a trained and qualified injector can really tell you which one is just right for you.